Food trends 2021: what will stay, what will change? An overview of the latest trends and developments in the food and catering industry

-- The crisis turns food trends into one stress test subjected.
-Some are strengthened, others are at least temporarily slowed down.
-Home cooking, for example, is experiencing a renaissance.
-It shows how systemically relevant the food industry really is.
+Food Trends 2021 are subjected to a stress test due to the crisis.
+Some are strengthened, others are at least temporarily thwarted.
+The Home cooking for example is experiencing a renaissance.
+It shows how systemically relevant the Food industry actually is:

-- The importance of domestic agriculture is increasing - we can use this new appreciation to also Diversity to increase.
-Because agrobiodiversity makes agriculture more resilient and crisis-proof.
+- The importance of the domestic agriculture increases - we can use this new appreciation to also increase diversity.
+Because Agrobiodiversity makes agriculture more resilient and crisis-proof.
 And it ensures more variety on our plates.

-- Everyday catering is becoming increasingly popular with food delivery services and Ghost Kitchens fundamentally changed.
+- One key challenge is Everyday gastronomy is driven by the growing popularity of Food delivery services and Ghost kitchens fundamentally changed.
 The delivery market is very competitive - and the balance of power in delivery services and restaurants is being renegotiated by the crisis.

-- Characterized by the health megatrend, more and more people want to forego alcohol in drinks, for example, but at the same time taste and enjoyment not miss.
-Startups in particular mix and shape the beverage industry with non-alcoholic urban drinks Liquid evolution mit.
+- Shaped by the megatrend health, more and more people want to drink alcohol, for example drinks do without, but at the same time don't miss the taste and enjoyment.
+Start-ups in particular are mixing up and shaping the beverage industry with non-alcoholic urban drinks Liquid evolution mit.

-Food trends - what remains and what will change
+Food Trends 2021 - What will remain and what will change

-What is the global corona crisis doing with food trendswho have guided and inspired producers, retailers, restaurants, consumers in the past years and decades, but who have also shaped them themselves?
-Now that a lot is changing, are they obsolete?
+What does the global corona crisis with food trends that have guided and inspired producers, retailers, restaurants, consumers and consumers in recent years and decades, but which have also shaped them themselves?
+Are they obsolete now that so much is changing?
 The Food Report 2021 shows which trends are weakening, which are changing radically and whether new trends will emerge.

 Source & Copyright by Futur Food Studio

-Ghost Kitchen - The disruption of the fast casual market
+1. Ghost Kitchen - The disruption of the fast-casual market

 Source & Copyright by Nobelhart & Schmutzig

-One focus of the Food Report is diversity, more precisely biodiversity.
-What the global corona crisis shows us is that we should understand future challenges on a global scale and address them holistically.
-In agriculture and food production, these are primarily climate change and the maintenance of functioning ecosystems.
-In order to successfully meet these challenges, profound innovations are required.
-The conservation of biodiversity determines the future of our global food system.
-Agrobiodiversity makes agriculture more resilient in times of climate change and at the same time ensures that our diet is enriched.
-The variety of farm animals and plants depends on human activity: what we like to eat is grown and bred, what we do not use is in danger of extinction.
+One of the main topics of the Food Report is diversity, more precisely biodiversity.
+What the global corona crisis shows us is that we should understand future challenges on a global scale and approach them holistically.
+In agriculture and food production, these are above all the climate change and the preservation of functioning ecosystems.
+In order to be able to meet these challenges successfully, profound innovations are required.

-Cooks and restaurateurs are multipliers and ambassadors for the future of this new variety: They are the crucial link between producers and consumers, because they bring this diversity to the plate and make it tangible.
-Restaurateurs who present their guests with previously unknown, forgotten and new flavors in their dishes are also preparing the way for a change in the food trade: from abundance to diversity.
+Cooks and restaurateurs are multipliers and ambassadors for the future of this new diversity: They are the crucial link between producers and consumers, because they bring this diversity to the plate and make it tangible.
+Restaurateurs who present their guests with previously unknown, forgotten and novel taste nuances in their dishes are also paving the way for a change in the food trade: from abundance to diversity.

-The key topic of beverages deals with liquid evolution: According to the motto "drink better, drink better, drink healthier".
-Even before the corona crisis, health was one of the most powerful megatrends that is driving the change in our eating and drinking culture.
-The beverage industry continues to see increasing demand for non-alcoholic beverages - from flavored mineral water and vitamin drinks to non-alcoholic beers to “virgin cocktails” and non-alcoholic spirits.
-The major beverage brands are now also responding to this shift.
-They are broadening their range of drinks with little or no alcohol and are targeting new, health-conscious customers with wellness-oriented branding.
+The focus on beverages deals with the liquid evolution: True to the motto "drink better, drink better, drink healthier".
+Even before the corona crisis, health was one of the most powerful megatrends driving the change in our eating and drinking culture.
+The beverage industry continues to see an increasing demand for non-alcoholic beverages.

-In top gastronomy, it is now a good thing to offer an exquisite juice or tea accompaniment in addition to a wine accompaniment, which is perfectly matched to the dishes with its flavors.
-Manufacturers have new opportunities to experiment with old manufacturing processes, almost forgotten varieties and fermentation techniques to create new, exciting taste experiences.
+In top gastronomy, it is now considered good form to offer, in addition to a wine accompaniment, an exquisite juice or tea accompaniment whose aromas are perfectly matched to the food.
+Manufacturers are offered new opportunities to experiment with old manufacturing processes, almost forgotten varieties and fermentation techniques in order to create new, exciting taste experiences.